pjobson/aerohive_hiveap-330/README.md

 ## Guides

-These guides assume that you are familiar with the Linux command line and are not afraid of
+These guides assume that you are familiar with the Linux command line and are not afraid of voiding your already expired warranty.

 * [Install OpenWRT](OPENWRT/README.md)
 * [Install MediaTek MT7915E](MT7915/README.md)